pauldria/ncssm-2022-jterm-price-transparency/README.md

 3. **Hospitals must abide by standards on their files** - it must be a machine-readable format (CMS suggests XML, JSON, and CSV but is not prescriptive here) and there is a specific naming convention of the file, which is `<EIN>_<Hospital Name>_standardcharges.<SUFFIX>`.
 4. **Data must be updated annually** - we won't be able to address this as we've only started tracking.

+### News Articles Worth Reading

+The Wall Street Journal in particular has had a handful of high-profile articles about price transparency.

 ## Data

+### Dataset Option 1 - Turquoise Health

+[Turquoise Health](https://turquoise.health/researchers) provides a dataset for research use that is obtained in ways similar to what we're doing now.
+They did all the heavy lifting, but we only have an access to a slice of what's available.

+This data is in BigQuery in the `INSERT DATASET HERE` dataset.

+### Dataset Option 2 - NC Hospitals

 Most of the fun work is diving into the data but here's how we're bringing it together.
 It's very similar in style to what the [Johns Hopkins COVID Data Repository](https://github.com/CSSEGISandData/COVID-19) is doing.